Articles and Resources

 The Language of Math

 Just like most fields of study, Math has its own language.
 Using the Language of Math helps children build and express their understanding of math concepts.
 Using correct math terminology boosts concepts, but it also boosts confidence!
-Children need multiple Continue Reading
+Children need multiple opportunities to use math talk in a variety of low-stake activities to strengthen mathematical thinking…

 • “Old Math” vs. “New Math”…Why Not Both?